 2. After creating the initial login, while in the AWS Management Console, go to Services and look for the "Identity and Access Management (IAM)" service.

 3. On the left side of the screen, go to Users, and click the Add Users button.
 For "User name" set a value of healthcareblocks.
-This new user should have the "Access key - Programmatic access" and "Password - AWS Management Console access" options selected.
+This new user should only have the "Password - AWS Management Console access" option selected.
 The password should be auto-generated and "Require password reset" should be selected.

 4. On the Permissions screen, choose the "Attach existing policies directly" tab and then associate the "AdministratorAccess" policy.